elliotthilaire/fizzbuzz-client-server/README.md

 Status: Compelete with some rough edges.

-I wrote the funtionality of calculating pages of fizzbuzz before starting the Rails app.
+I wrote the functionality of calculating pages of fizzbuzz results independant of the Rails app.
+To make inspecting the code easier (by keeping everything close) I have copied these into the models folder.
+In a larger project PORO's would be organised into gems, lib, or services.
-I have left this code and tests in their original folder and then symlinked them into the Rails app to show the separation.

 ### Highlights